 Sometimes, the changes introduced by a given commit are not correct and you might want to undo them.
-This situation can be solved in GeoGig in different ways, depending on whether the commit is the most recent one or not, and, in this last case, whether further changes have been made that are uncompatible with undoing the changes in the problem commit.
+This situation can be solved within GeoGig in different manners, depending on whether the commit is the most recent one or not and whether further changes have been made that are incompatible with undoing the changes in the problem commit.

-If the commits to undo is the last one (is the current HEAD), then you can reset your head to the previous commit, by using
+If the commit to undo is the last one (is the current HEAD), then you can reset your head to the previous commit, by using the following.

 $geogig reset --hard HEAD^1

-That rewinds the HEAD reference one commit. the
+This command rewinds the HEAD reference one commit.
+The

---hard option indicates that it should also change the working tree to reflect the content of the new head commit, so you should take care and make sure that you do not have unstaged changes in the working three, since they will be overwritten.
+--hard option indicates that it should also change the working tree to reflect the content of the new head commit, so you should take care and ensure that you do not have unstaged changes in the working three, as they will be overwritten.